rlan/beancount-multitool/docs/index.md

 * The CLI tool saves the user from typing transaction from statements.
 The tool reads the raw CSV files downloaded from supported financial institutions.
 It converts the transactions in a CSV file to an importable Beancount file.
     * For example, it can label all debit transactions as `Expenses:JP:Unknown:NameOfInstitution`.
     * and all credit transaction as `Income:JP:Unknown:NameOfInstitution`.
 * The CLI tool uses regular expressions to find recurring expenses.
-Once found, they are labeled by user-defined account and hashtags, e.g. `Expenses:JP:Food:Grocery` or `Expenses:JP:Food:Restaurant`.
+Once found, they are labeled by user-defined account and tags, e.g. `Expenses:JP:Food:Grocery` or `Expenses:JP:Food:Restaurant`.
-* Outgoing money transfers can be found via regular expressions and be labeled with a reserved hashtag (`#reconcile`).
+* Outgoing money transfers can be found via regular expressions and be labeled with a reserved tag (`#reconcile`).
 Then an unique UUID string is generated and appended to that Beancount transaction.
 This UUID can be used on the receiving Beancount transaction to "link" them for reconcilation.

 ### What is it not good for?